bryangilmore/Campus-Security-Operations-Lab-AD-Nessus-and-Threat-Hunting/README.md

 - Source Network Address: `10.10.30.50`

 Together with the earlier screenshot from WIN-CLT1, this shows end to end visibility from a noisy authentication attempt on the client to the corresponding security log entry on the domain controller.

+## 8. Vulnerability remediation plan and next steps

+This lab intentionally starts in a “Day 0” baseline state with missing patches and weak defaults.
+The goal of this section is to outline how I would harden the environment based on the Nessus findings and standard hardening guidance.

+### 8.1 Priorities

+Remediation is grouped by priority:

+- **P1 – Critical and High vulnerabilities**
+  - Apply all missing Windows cumulative updates on `WIN-DC1` and `WIN-CLT1`.
+  - Patch .NET, Microsoft Edge, and any other components flagged as Critical or High.
+  - Reboot and re-run the authenticated Nessus scan to confirm that all Critical and High findings are cleared or reduced.

+- **P2 – Reduce attack surface**
+  - Review open ports from the Nmap and Nessus results and disable unneeded services.
+  - Restrict RDP to administrators only, enforce Network Level Authentication, and block RDP from non-trusted networks.
+  - Tighten Windows Firewall rules on both the domain controller and the client.

+- **P3 – Strengthen identity and access controls**
+  - Enforce strong password and lockout policies through Group Policy.
+  - Create separate admin accounts for domain administration and remove day-to-day use of `CAMPUS\administrator`.
+  - Limit membership of privileged groups (Domain Admins, Enterprise Admins, etc.).

+- **P4 – Hardening and configuration baselines**
+  - Move toward CIS Benchmarks or Microsoft Security Baselines for Windows Server and Windows 11.
+  - Disable legacy protocols where possible (for example, older SMB dialects, weak TLS versions).
+  - Standardize secure browser settings for Edge on both hosts.

+- **P5 – Monitoring and detection**
+  - Forward Security and System logs from `WIN-DC1` and `WIN-CLT1` to a central log collector or SIEM.
+  - Build detections around repeated failed logons (Event ID 4625), RDP activity, and changes to group membership or GPOs.

+### 8.2 Host-specific hardening

+**Domain controller – `WIN-DC1` (10.10.20.10)**

+- Patch to the latest supported Windows Server cumulative update.
+- Review all Critical / High Nessus findings for `WIN-DC1` and:
+  - Apply OS and .NET updates.
+  - Harden SMB (signing required, guest access disabled).
+  - Enforce secure protocols and ciphers for remote management.
+- Lock down RDP:
+  - Allow only from administrative workstations or a jump host.
+  - Require NLA and strong authentication.
+- Apply AD-focused GPOs:
+  - Password, lockout, and Kerberos policies.
+  - Logging and auditing settings for account management, logon events, and object access.

+**Client – `WIN-CLT1` (10.10.30.50)**

+- Patch Windows 11 to current.
+- Patch Edge and any other client-side software flagged by Nessus.
+- Enable BitLocker and secure boot (for a real deployment).
+- Use GPO to enforce:
+  - Browser security settings.
+  - Local firewall rules.
+  - Restrictions on running unsigned scripts or unknown binaries.

+### 8.3 Alignment with NIST CSF

+This lab is small, but the workflow roughly follows the NIST Cybersecurity Framework:

+- **Identify:** Use Nmap and Nessus to discover hosts, services, and vulnerabilities.
+- **Protect:** Apply Group Policy, AD design, and basic hardening to reduce attack surface.
+- **Detect:** Use Windows Security logs (Event ID 4625) to identify suspicious authentication activity.
+- **Respond:** Prioritize and plan remediation based on Nessus findings.

+The goal is to practice the same kind of iterative “identify → protect → detect → respond” cycle that would be used in a real environment, just on a smaller campus-style network.

+## 9. Skills demonstrated

+- Designing and implementing a routed lab network with pfSense
+- Building and managing a small Active Directory domain
+- Using Nmap for host discovery and service enumeration
+- Running unauthenticated and authenticated Nessus scans and exporting results
+- Correlating simulated attack activity on a client with domain controller security logs (Event ID 4625)